sueszli/blog/job market.md

 - competence and compensation don't necessarily correlate. a task can be extremely difficult but pay worse and vice versa.

+## personal fit

-your personal fit is a combination of the following components [^fitdump]:
+another dimension to consider is your personal fit. it's a combination of the following components [^fitdump]:

 - career capital = skills, connections, credentials.
 - impact = solving important problems with the right methods. your job satisfaction will grow over time as you get better and others start appreciating you more.